david2628/Work2Play/UC - Create Task.md

 # 1. Shopping List

 ## 1.1 Brief Description
-This use case allows users to list all items which are currently in the shopping list.
-A item has a title and may contain information the number of items and who the product shall be bought for.
-Bought items shall be removed from the list.
-Furthermore the user can sort the items regarding their attributes.
+This use case allows users to list all tasks, create tasks, edit tasks and delete tasks.
+So it describes the creation, reading, updating and deleting of Tasks (CRUD).